hunar4321/particle-life/README.md

 ![GitHub](https://img.shields.io/github/license/hunar4321/life_code)

 # Particle Life Simulation
-A simple program to simulate attraction/reuplsion forces between many particles, producing life like patterns as a result.
+A simple program to simulate attraction/repulsion forces between many particles, producing life like patterns as a result.
 The code is less than a page (excluding GUI elements).
-Video tutorial and Walkthrough is availble below.
+Video tutorial and Walkthrough is available below.

 Learn More Here (YouTube video tutorial):
 -----------------------------------------------